spatakioutis/ImageProcessing/README.md

 # ImageProcessing

 # BUILD
-open the directory you cloned and type: "make" in the command line. you are seet up!
+Open the directory you cloned and type: "make" in the command line.\n You are set up!
 The executable is in the directory you are and has the name ImageProcessor

 # more info soon